whitneywooyy/codecademy/README.md

 "crud" notes the Create, Read, Update, Delete method for simple databasing;
 "if_statements" notes the various kinds of If/Else Statements;
 "implicit_return" notes Implicit Return;
+"misc" notes a variety of 'random' methods, etc.;
+    Call and Response;
+    Push method;